gregarious/betasite/README.md

 Using v2.0.0-beta since I assumed it would be released sometime soon after I started playing around with it, but 8 months later it's still in beta.

 Really good ideas in Haystack: modeling after the ORM, search index templates, focus on indexing models, but the project looks to be a little too lofty to pull it all off in a stable way.
 Documentation is very complete on some subjects, absent on others.
-Lots of cool advanced features: spatial search, querysets that filter on a attributes that aren't directly indexed, etc, but I ran into a few bugs here and there on some fairly basic tasks (submitted a ticket even).
+Lots of cool advanced features: spatial search, querysets that filter on a attributes that are stored in the index, etc, but I ran into a few bugs here and there on some fairly basic tasks (submitted a ticket even).

+But as it turns out, querying all heterogenous items via a QuerySet-like interface might not be a great idea.
+Filtering by stored fields is screwy.
+Since not all indexed models have the same filterable field name, it'll just leaves out all results for models that don't have the filterable field.
+Also it's buggy (e.g. dtend=datetime.now() will crash, dtend__lte=datetime.now() won't)

-Given that, and how much if a rabbit hole debugging the Haystack core can be, I think it's best to keep it super simple and use the minimum number of extras.
-Basically, just sticking with taking advantage of the template indices and tight integration of search results to model types.
+Don't want to spend the effort of implementing a new search backend, so going to stick with Haystack and just take advantage of it for index template and tight integration of search results to model types.

+A few reminders for things that either aren't documented or are hard to find in Haystack's docs:
+- All indexed dates/times are stored as naive datetimes in UTC.
+Not sure if this is a Haystack decision or up to the search backend.

 ## Elasticsearch ##